tkohonen/tkohonen.github.io/Windows_11_WSL.md

 notepad++ $home\.wslconfig
 ```

-# How to backup WSL and remove it from the machine to save space
+# Step 2: How to backup WSL and remove it from the machine to save space

 ### Export and import a Ubuntu distribution to a TAR file